 Another piece of furniture I rented from CORT Furniture is this small, plush chair.
 I decided to maximize as much space as possible and found that if I rented a love seat or couch it would take up too much space, so this little chair is perfect and super comfortable.
 I call this corner my blogging nook because I find myself sitting on this chair with my laptop, looking out the window and feeling inspired to work on my blog and brainstorm new ideas.
 To match the gray chair, I hung these three small canvas pictures above.
 I always love a good black and white fashion sketch and an inspiring quote to get those creative ideas going.

 One of the many things that sold me on this apartment was these two large windows.
-Although, it was a little more pricey to have an apartment with two large windows looking out onto the street, it was worth it because I get so much sunlight and enjoy looking out the window and seeing all the people and cute doggies walking by.
+I think I have developed a liking for these oversized windows and interiors after going through some of the gable house designs.
+Although it was a little more pricey to have an apartment with two large windows looking out onto the street, it was worth it because I get so much sunlight and enjoy looking out the window and seeing all the people and cute doggies walking by.
 I also love how the windows feature these large window sills which allows me extra storage for my jewelry, books, and little trinkets.

 Naturally, being a fashion blogger in my new spot I wanted a floor length mirror to take some mirror outfit snaps and to make sure my outfit is always on point.
 This beautiful mirror with a gold/silver finish is surprisingly from Walmart, which was also a great deal!